Steal This Radio: Legal trouble

-On March 5, 1998, an FCC agent visited operators of the station after tracing its broadcast location to its Lower East Side squat, threatening legal action if they did not stop broadcasting.
+On March 5, 1998, an FCC agent visited operators of the station after tracing its broadcast location to a building on East 7th Street, threatening legal action if they did not stop broadcasting.
 The operators complied temporarily to preserve the safety of the squat, which subsequently had its power cut due to FCC working with Con Edison.
 Though citing a complaint by Hofstra University, a representative of the university denied any filing.
 Though they ceased operations for a month following the incident, they returned in a public spectacle of turning on a battery-powered transmitter on Wall Street, at the same time announcing a lawsuit operators filed against the FCC, Justice Department, and Janet Reno.
 The suit claimed policies regarding low power broadcasting were unconstitutional, and was filed by a collective which identified itself as "Free Speech," leading to a case titled FCC v.
 Free Speech.
 On March 12, 1999, the U.S. District Court for the Southern District of New York denied their complaint and issued an injunction.